Ingridsaeters/Ciliate-niche-evolution/00_phylogenies/01_reference_phylogeny/README.md

 grep "Final LogLikelihood: " all.18S28S.constrained.*.tree.raxml.log | awk '{print $NF}' | sort
 ```

-We found that tree 70 had the best log likelihood value of the 100, and therefore we used this tree for test comparison.
+We found that tree 70 had the best log likelihood value of the 100, and therefore we used this tree for test comparison (This is used as input in the iqtree.test script).
 We made a concatenated file with all the 100 trees:

 ```
 cat all.18S28S.constrained.*.tree.raxml.bestTree > RAxML_bestTree.all100trees.constrained
 ```

-Then we used the iqtree.test script.
+To perform analyses, run the iqtree.test script.

-Information about the statistical tests:
-- Kishino-Hasegawa test: Uses differences in support provided by individual sites for two trees to determine if the overall differences between the trees are significantly greater than expected from random sampling error.
-Assumes that characters are independant and identically distributed.
-Should be of trees that are selected a priori.
-- Shimodaira-Hasegawa test: Similar to KH, but more statistical correct in cases where trees are not selected a priori.
-Can be used to test one tree against another tree that was found by searching for the best tree among a large set of candidate trees.
-- RELL: A fast approximation of bootstrapping to assess variability in likelihood ratio test statistics.
-Instead of resampling characters and conducting a full phylogenetic analysis, we simply resample the site-likelihoods from the original.
-- Approximately Unbiased (AU) test (Shimodaira): The SH test becomes too conservative when testing many trees.
-The AU test fixes this problem.
-Uses a multiscale bootstrap technique for hypothesis testing of regions to reduce test bias.
-- c-ELW: Expected likelihood weight.

 ## Select trees